markgyoni/geopol/docs/Getting_Started/Joining.md

 ## Manually

 If you don't want to use a launcher, you can install the mods manually.
-You can find the downloads in the [Discord](https://discord.geopolmc.org).
+You can find the list of the mods in the [Discord](https://discord.geopolmc.org).
 After downloading the mods, move them into the mods folder of your Minecraft installation.
 (The mods folder is located in the .minecraft folder in your %appdata% directory.)